freeCodeCamp/guide/README.md

 1. Search for PRs with similar content
 1. Merge from the oldest to the newest

-There will be probably merge conflicts; if it is the case, notify the contributor with this template text:
+There will probably be merge conflicts; if it is the case, notify the contributor with this template text:

 #### Template text
 > We apologize for the inconvenience; however, while your PR was in the review queue someone else proposed the same file and their contribution was merged.
 As a result we need to resolve merge conflicts in order to merge your changes.
-If you're unsure about this process feel free to reach out in the contributor Gitter channel or comment below.
-We recommend you review the existing file and propose how you could incorporate your own ideas while maintaining the other contributors work.
+If you're unsure about this process feel free to reach out in the [Contributor Gitter channel](https://gitter.im/FreeCodeCamp/Contributors) or comment below.
+We recommend you review the existing file and propose how you could incorporate your own ideas while maintaining the other contributor's work.
 We will be closing this PR for now, but if you still want to see your changes added let us know and we can open it for additional commits.
 Thank you for contributing!
 Keep up the awesome work

 ### Requesting changes

 If a pull request is not perfect we can:
-- request changes to the contributor and adding the *change requested* label (see below)
+- request changes to the contributor and add the *changes requested* label (see below)
 - fix minor issues by ourselves

 #### Adding Labels
 - **content** is for pull requests that modify the content of articles on the guide (e.g.: new articles or updating articles)
-- **duplicate** is for pull requests that have the same content
+- **duplicate** is for pull requests that have the same content as another open PR
-- **change requested** is for pull requests that need a change before getting merged.
+- **changes requested** is for pull requests that need a change before getting merged.
 - **stale**: is for pull requests with _"change requested"_ label that doesn't get activity after about 2 weeks.
 A _stale_ pull request should be closed (example: https://github.com/freeCodeCamp/guides/pull/235)

 ## License